pjeby/quick-explorer/README.md

 * Alt + Enter opens a context menu for the selected file or folder
 * F2 initiates a rename of the current file or folder, Shift+F2 begins a move
 * Tab toggles "quick preview" mode: when active, hovering or arrowing to an item will automatically display a hover preview for it, positioned so that it's always *outside* the menu (unless you're so deep in subfolders you've reached the edge of your screen).
 This makes it really easy to browse the contents of a folder just by arrowing down through it.
-* If a page preview is active for the current file or folder, PageUp and PageDown scroll it up and down, with Ctrl-or-Cmd + Home or End jump to the beginning or end of the note.
+* If a page preview is active for the current file or folder, PageUp and PageDown scroll it up and down, with Ctrl-or-Cmd + Home or End jumping to the beginning or end of the note.
 Scrolling past the end or before the beginning (or using any of these keys without an active preview) advances the selection to the next or previous file/folder in the list.

-Like the built-in file explorer, Quick Explorer will either show all files, or only the ones supported by Obsidian, depending upon whether "Detect all file extensions" is enabled in the "Files and Links" options tab.
+Like the built-in file explorer, Quick Explorer will either show all files, or only the ones supported by Obsidian, depending upon whether the "Detect all file extensions" setting is enabled in the "Files and Links" options tab.

 Quick explorer also includes two hotkeyable commands: